Modeling Scale-free Graphs with Hyperbolic Geometry for Knowledge-aware Recommendation: Introduction

 \item \textit{Thirdly}, we propose Lorentzian Knowledge-aware Attention Mechanism by considering the local graph structures on the Lorentzian manifold.
 LKGR with our proposed attention mechanism can well weigh the relative importance of neighboring information and selectively propagate information on the associated manifold.
 In addition, LKGR is equipped with high-order information propagation techniques in the hyperbolic space, which enables it to be extensible for different recommendation benchmarks. \end{itemize}

-LKGR learns the hierarchical structures of scale-free graphs with the hyperbolic geometry, and coherently summarizes interactive signals and knowledge associations into the low-dimensional embeddings, which eventually provide more precise personalized recommendation.
+LKGR learns the hierarchical structures of scale-free graphs with the hyperbolic geometry, and coherently summarizes interactive signals and knowledge associations into the low-dimensional embeddings.
 We extensively evaluate LKGR in three real-world scenarios of book, movie, and restaurant recommendation, compared to recent state-of-the-art methods.
-Experimental results not only prove the effectiveness of all proposed model components, but also demonstrate the superiority of LKGR over compelling baselines: we achieve the improved performance by 2.20-29.85\% of Recall@20 and 1.96-37.62\% of NDCG@20 for Top-20 recommendation.
+Experimental results not only prove the effectiveness of all proposed model components, but also demonstrate the superiority of LKGR over compelling baselines: we achieve the improved performance by 3.61-15.32\% of Recall metric for Top-20 recommendation.

 \textbf{Organization.} We define the problem in Section~\ref{sec:problem} and present the detailed methodology of LKGR model in Section~\ref{sec:method}.
 In Section~\ref{sec:exp}, we then report the experimental results.
 Finally, we review the related works in Section~\ref{sec:related} and conclude the paper in Section~\ref{sec:con}.